epam/ai-dial-assistant/token_limits.md

 Here are some ideas on how this can be addressed:

-* Support only requests with an automatic context reduction strategy, so all historical messages will be discarded by the model.
+* Support only requests with an automatic context reduction strategy, so old messages that do not fit into context will be discarded by the model.
 * Publish the message size in usage stats.
 * Introduce the message size in a new dedicated field.
 * Manage states separately from messages.
 If states don't fit into the allocated buffer, they will be dropped by the assistant.